Showing posts with label 2020. Show all posts

 The CryptO'pinion?

 Sardonic is a good shooter alright.
-I love how those aliens attack in so many different formations and the frequency of power-ups is excellent.
-Okay, it's quite repetitive, but this is a fun arcade blaster and is very addictive.
-It's impressive to think that one guy was behind it all and he supported Atari STe graphical hardware too!
+I love how the aliens attack in many different formations and the frequency of power-ups is excellent.
+It's quite repetitive, but this is a fun arcade blaster and addictive.
+It's impressive to think that one guy was behind all the development and also supported Atari STe graphical hardware.

-Quite the slick shooter and something new that I have really really enjoyed.
-So go and grab Sardonic right now!!
+A slick shooter and something new that I have really enjoyed.
+So go and grab Sardonic now!!